STRATEGY 5.0 SUSTAINABLE MATERIALS AND REDUCED WASTE STREAMS

 These solutions will help UIC achieve it's commitment to be a Zero Waste Campus and can help UIC save 200 MTCO2e annually.

-Solution 5.1.1 Department and Unit Zero Waste Plan
+5.1.1 Department and Unit Zero Waste Plan

-UIC’s current recycling rate is around 45%.
-The goal of the UIC Recycling Program is to minimize waste through landfill reduction by 90%.
-Because there are unique waste diversion opportunities and areas for improvement for each department and unit on campus, these partners need to provide input and develop a plan within their units to contribute to UIC’s zero waste efforts.
+Achieving UIC’s Climate Commitment to be a Zero Waste Campus will require planning and implementation by each department and unit at UIC.
+There are unique waste diversion opportunities and areas for improvement for each unit on campus.
+Departments need to provide input and develop a plan within their units to contribute to UIC’s zero waste efforts.

-Solution 5.2.1 Operational Waste Collection Efficiency
+5.2.1 Operational Waste Collection Efficiency

-Solution 5.2.2 Construction and Demolition (C&D) Waste
+5.2.2 Construction and Demolition Waste

 5.3 Reduce Food Waste